Blizarre/sensorDataManager/webservice/communication.md

 | HTTP code      |  | 200 : OK  |
 | Headers | Default Auth header |  |
 | Body |   { <br/> "UserID" : 69 <br/> }  |  |
-Only an administrator or the current user can use this method
+Only an administrator (in this case, code 409 is not found) or the current user can use this method

 ## Update user
 (not implemented yet, todo)